 - Vegetarian Tacos – we have two here, roasted poblano pepper tacos and jackfruit black bean tacos!

 - Burrito Bowls – whether it’s a simple vegetarian burrito bowl or a breakfast taco bowl, this rice is a great base for either (or any) kind of bowl!

 - Serve it with vegetarian chili or with red beans and rice.

 - Pair it with spicy firecracker shrimp or chipotle shrimp.

 - Serve with cauliflower kale curry, or any stir fry from veggie stir fry, shrimp stir fry, or creamy coconut stir fry!

-- Make a batch of black beans, toss with some veggies, and chipotle cilantro dressing!
+- Make a batch of black beans, and toss it with some veggies, and chipotle cilantro dressing!

 How to Freeze Rice

 As I mentioned, I love making this larger batch recipe and freezing the rest of the rice for future use.
 While this recipe is SO easy and quick, I don’t necessarily love getting out my Instant Pot every time I need rice, so making a large batch and freezing it makes my life SO much easier.